mum4k/termdash/README.md

 - [x] High-Level Design.
 - [x] Submit the APIs.
-- [ ] Implement the terminal layer.
+- [x] Implement the terminal layer.
+- [x] Implement unit test helpers.
-- [ ] Implement the container.
+- [x] Implement the container.
 - [ ] Implement the input event pre-processing.
 - [ ] Implement the infrastructure layer.
-- [ ] Implement unit test helpers.
+- [ ] Add support for tracking mouse and keyboard focus.
 - [ ] Implement the first widget.
 - [ ] Documentation and tooling for widget development.
 - [ ] Launch and iterate.
+- [ ] Implement support for other than 50% ratios when splitting containers.